Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Evaluation

-In our text encoder, we used a pre-trained BERT architecture and fine-tuned it with our designed tasks.
-To explore the impact of using different language model architectures on HAR performance, we replaced the BERT-based structure with GPT-2.
-As shown in Figure~\ref{fig:effect of pre-trained LM}, this replacement resulted in decreased HAR performance.
+Our text encoder is flexible and allows the integration of different language models.
+In our work, we employ a BERT-based architecture, fine-tuned on our designed tasks.
+To investigate the impact of different language model architectures on HAR performance, we replace the BERT-based encoder with GPT-2.
+As shown in Fig.~\ref{fig:effect of pre-trained LM}, this replacement results in decreased HAR performance.
 BERT is generally more suitable for tasks that require understanding sentence meaning and comparing text similarities, as its architecture and pre-training are optimized for capturing semantics and contextual relationships in a bidirectional manner.
 In contrast, GPT-2, with its unidirectional processing, is less effective at understanding sentence-level meaning and comparing text similarity, though it excels in generating coherent and contextually relevant text.
 This explains the performance drop when GPT-2 is used for HAR tasks.